When it comes to creating an attractive backyard garden, wooden posts and poles can play a big role.

 However, when used underground you should take proper steps to protect it against wood decay and to make it last longer.

-Here are few simple tricks you can use…
+Here are a few simple tricks you can use…

 1- Seal the wood